Gender violence and rape in Francoist Spain and the democratic transition: Antonio González Pacheco (Billy the Kid)

 Antonio González Pacheco, also known as Billy the Kid, was a Social Political Brigade policeman.
 Decorated for a medal for police merit, he was known for his enjoyment of imposing terror, particularly on women, that he professionally came into contact with while investigating or arresting them.
 One of his victims was Lidia Falcón.

 One alleged incident took place in 1975 involving an 18-year-old girl name Rosa García Alcón who belonged to the Spanish Democratic University Federation (FUDE), Revolutionary Antifascist and Patriotic Front (FRAP).
-She said of her experience with González Pacheco following her arrest by two policemen that summer, "What I remember most was his mouth, very big, how he approached my face and yelled at me ... more than fear it made me sick, it smelled very bad, it was very unpleasant, I do not remember asking anything, just hit me like a crazy. [...]
+She said of her experience with González Pacheco following her arrest by two policemen that summer, "What I remember most was his mouth, very big, how he approached my face and yelled at me ... more than fear it made me sick, it smelled very bad, it was very unpleasant, I do not remember asking anything, he just hit me like a crazy man. [...]
 He used to call me a bitch, a slut, he was very contemptuous of women, very macho, and he enjoyed imposing terror, I could see it in his eyes."
-She went on to say, "One night they took me out in a car, Billy the Kid and three other police officers were saying that they were going to show me a safe house they had located, and they threatened me saying that they were going to take me to the Casa de Campo, to rape and leave me out there, that my family would never know about me again.[...]
+She went on to say, "One night they took me out in a car, Billy the Kid and three other police officers were saying that they were going to show me a safe house they had located, and they threatened me saying that they were going to take me to the Casa de Campo, to rape and leave me out there, that my family would never know about me again. [...]
 Imagine, when I had just turned 18, handcuffed in a car with four men ...
 I was a girl, when they threw me on the floor in interrogations, like I was wearing a dress, they said 'look, what the bitch teaches us', those sort of things."

 Felisa Echegoyen was another González Pacheco survivor.
-She was had just destroyed documentation about her political affiliations before González Pacheco broke into her house.
+She had just destroyed documentation about her political affiliations before González Pacheco broke into her house.
 She said of this, "He would approach your face and take your breath, which was repulsive because it smelled like alcohol.
 This was something he did a lot with women; he wanted to make us smaller, as if he were a monster."

 Complaints against his ill-treatment of prisoners had been made to the police by 1974, but had not been acted on, even after the start of the democratic transition.
 The complaints, while he was still employed, would eventually total to 17.
 In 1974, the Municipal Court Number 19 in Madrid sentenced González Pacheco single day in prison and fined him 1,000 pesetas for abuse by Enrique Aguilar Benítez de Lugo.
 Other proceedings against her were dismissed as a result of the 1977 Amnesty Law.